List of Kamen Rider Fourze characters

-Kamen Rider Fourze (仮面ライダーフォーゼ, Kamen Raidā Fōze) is a Japanese tokusatsu drama and the 22nd entry in the Kamen Rider series written by Kazuki Nakashima.
+Kamen Rider Fourze (仮面ライダーフォーゼ, Kamen Raidā Fōze) is a Japanese tokusatsu series that serves as the 22nd installment in the Kamen Rider franchise and the 13th entry in the Heisei era.
 Transfer student Gentaro Kisaragi transforms into the titular hero Kamen Rider Fourze to battle the constellation-themed monsters called Zodiarts.
 Series' producer Hideaki Tsukuda initially planned on including various past Kamen Riders in the series to commemorate Kamen Rider's 40th anniversary.
 However, due to past series Kamen Rider Decade celebrating the 10th anniversary of the Heisei Kamen Riders, Kamen Rider Fourze appreciates the previous Kamen Riders' history and treats them as urban legends in-universe.

 The primary setting of the series is the fictional Amanogawa High School (天ノ川学園高校, Amanogawa Gakuen Kōkō), abbreviated as AGHS (天高, Amakō), which the main characters attend.
 Additionally, the monstrous Horoscopes seek to transform Amanogawa High's students and faculty into more of their kind to expand their ranks.